yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 as having infinite cardinality.
 If a bijection is not possible, "leftover" points are paired with the diagonal.
 Let $\Gamma$ be the set of all bijections from $PD_1$ to $PD_2$.
-Then, the so-called *bottleneck distance* between persistence diagrams can be defined as follows:
+Then, the so-called *bottleneck distance* between persistence diagrams can be defined by
 $d_B(PD_1, PD_2) = \inf_{f \in \Gamma} \sup_{p \in PD_1}||p - f(p)||_{2}$

 TODO: Add a note about infinity norms here